hwang635/AP-CS-2017/GridGame/README.md

 # GridGame - 2048 copy

-This project is a copy of 2048 coded with Java.
+This project is a copy of 2048 coded with Java, using various nested loops and if-else statements and extending PApplet.
 The game is a sliding tile game where a player slides and adds tiles in a grid.
 The goal is to combine tiles of the same number until a 2048 tile is created.

 Features:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 4x4 grid playing surface\